Decontaminating Offices and Facilities During the COVID-19 Crisis

 - Deep clean and decontaminate areas used by the person, including cabinets, toilets, and common areas.
 Clean shared electronic equipment such as laptop/desktops, remote controls, touchscreen devices, and ATM machines used by the person

 - Vacuum all areas used by the person, if required.
-We recommend using a vacuum with HEPA filter.
+We recommend using a vacuum with a HEPA filter.
 If a room has people in it, wait until it is empty

 - Use appropriate cleaning products (recommended by the EPA) to clean soft surfaces such as carpets